Skip to main content

 Earlier in Chapter 1, we saw that Ruth, a Moabite widow, insisted on returning to Bethlehem with her mother-in-law (1:4-5, 1:16-18, 1:22), although Moabites were enemies of Israel (Judges 3:12).
 So why this decision?
 Aside from her love for her mother-in-law, Chapter 2 shows that Ruth had “come to take refuge” in God (v12).

 She found faith in God and declared to Naomi, “…your God my God” (1:16).
-This declaration meant a different way of living, so she returned with Naomi to live in Bethlehem (v23).
+This declaration meant a different way of living, so rather than stay in Moab—where God is rejected, she returned with Naomi to live in Bethlehem—the house of bread, where God provides. (v23).

 • And found favour with Boaz…